-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517 identifier_clause
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517 identifier_clause

 CALL entry name command (COBOL)

 Calls an entry name in the application program.
 The entry name must be a valid external entry point name (that is, callable from other compile units).